diogocsilva12/LLM-Inference-CPU/README.md

 ## Codebase hygiene notes

 The repository currently contains generated or local-only artifacts such as macOS AppleDouble files (`._*`), `.DS_Store`, Python `__pycache__/`, local virtual environments, SLURM logs, and large generated model/runtime folders.
 These should not be committed.
 Move or delete them only after confirming they are not needed for reproducibility.

+## Future works

+For the future work we are going to use numactl, and test with more representative benchmarks for each model optimization and flash-attention.